rohitdiwadkar/Deep-learning-/README.md

 # Deep-learning- Classification on whether the product by bank is subscribed or not.

-This assignment is about classification of labels using deep learning.
+This projec is about classification of labels using deep learning.
 In Deep learning we use lots of python library for the above objective , for example : tensorflow or keras.

 I used keras for implementation of deep learning on bank marketing data.
 In this we used sequential model of keras.